 Students, parents/guardians, bus drivers and school officials must all work together to provide for the safe transportation of students.
 Students who fail to observe District rules or fail to contribute to a safe transportation environment will be subject to disciplinary action, including but not limited to suspension of the privilege of riding the bus.
 In the event of any class violation on the bus, the driver shall submit, in writing, a statement of the incident (Conduct Card) by the next school day.
+Conduct Cards are notifications of bus misconduct by a student.

-The principal/designee will review the conduct card and take action pursuant to school policy.
+The principal/designee will review the conduct card and act pursuant to school policy.
 Administration will apprise the parent/guardian and the bus company of any disciplinary action.
 Parents/guardians will receive notification of bus suspensions indicating the suspension period and the date the student may resume riding the bus.
 All bus suspensions include field trips and extracurricular trips of any type.